Joanne0330/Tetris-interactive-game/README.md

 # Tetris-interactive-game

-Interactive Game written with JavaScript
+**Interactive Game written in JavaScript**

+As an exercise to position pieces, count time, manuever pieces by using a lot of loops.

 To play, run: `open index.html`